LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 .. member:: integer->bitFlip(p0::integer)

-   Returns the result of Flipping the bit specified in the integer parameter.
+   Returns the result of flipping the bit specified in the integer parameter.

 .. member:: integer->bitSet(p0::integer)